Thursday, August 11, 2016

 The blue color comes from the density of the compacted snow and from a lack of oxygen below the surface.
 Our helicopter pilot told us that the glacier actually looks more blue on a cloudy day like today than on a sunny one, so good timing for us.

 Glaciers expand and contract, with crevasses opening and closing over time.
-Any rocks that get caught in the crevice will be crushed to a silty granular substance.
+Any rocks that get caught in the crevasse will be crushed to a silty granular substance.
 One of the shops in Juneau actually sells glacier silt soap as an exfoliant.
 Our guide demonstrated a far less expensive alternative to us, and told us it would immediately take five years off our looks – I should have scooped some up to bring home.

 We returned to Juneau in the afternoon, exhilarated by our adventure.